Our Library & Philosophy

 Encouraging lifelong reading and 21st century skills

-The Inly Library has a rich selection of reading materials that reflect our community and the increasingly diverse world in which our students will live.
-The goal of the library’s collection, like our school-year literature program, is to encourage lifelong reading and nurture respect for all people.
+The Inly Library has a rich selection of reading materials that reflect our school community and the increasingly diverse world in which our students live.
+The goal of the library’s collection, like our school-year literature program, is to encourage lifelong reading, enhance learning, and nurture respect for all people.

 Focusing on reading, understanding and critical thinking

-When our students graduate at the end of 8th grade, we want them to have met the Wild Things and Charlotte and Wilbur and Atticus and Scout, along with new characters that will inspire and challenge them.
-We want students who can read and understand complex texts in high school and in college.
-We want students that, regardless of what reading device they are using (a Kindle, a Nook or even a book), are knowledgeable about their past and ready to embrace the future.
+When our students graduate at the end of 8th grade, they will have met the Wild Things, Charlotte and Wilbur, and Ponyboy and Sodpop, along with new characters who will inspire and challenge them.
+As Inly graduates, they will be knowledgeable about the past and ready to embrace the future.

 Our library holdings include:

 - 10,000 volumes on our shelves

 : Preschool students visit the Inly Library on a regular basis.
 During their visits, they select books to bring home and often enjoy stories read to them by a parent volunteer or the Librarian.
 Lower Elementary Curriculum

 : In grades 1–3 we stress library skills and include a basic instruction to technology as it relates to classroom work.
 Library classes are held each week.
 Third-grade students spend an additional 30 minutes each week for formal library skills instruction.

 : In grades 4–6 students spend 30 minutes a week either with the Librarian or Technology Integrationist working on classroom initiated projects.
 In the Library they learn note-taking skills and how to use and evaluate source materials.
 To integrate technology with curricular projects, students learn how to use digital tools such as word processing, drawing, presentation, database, spreadsheet, digital image manipulation and mixed media.Middle School Curriculum